linuxmint/cinnamon-spices-desklets/netusage@30yavash.com/README.md

 The applet detects which device you're currently using, and simply exports a graph using vnstati.
 The latest version allows you to select the type of graph although for most users the default summary will be the most useful.

+You can have multiple instances to display several graphs in parallel.

+There is a similar applet, vnstat@linuxmint.com , which can also be run in parallel.

 ## What you need for it to work:

 You need: